Complement membrane attack complex: Polymerization: C8-C9

 Multiple molecules of C9 can join spontaneously in concentrated solution to form polymers of C9.
 These polymers can also form a tube-like structure.

 Inhibition

 CD59 acts to inhibit the complex.
 This exists on body cells to protect them from MAC.

 A rare condition, paroxysmal nocturnal haemoglobinuria, results in red blood cells that lack CD59.
 These cells can, therefore, be lysed by MAC.
+Inhibition of MAC has been shown to reduce inflammation and neuroaxonal loss at 72 hours post-Traumatic Brain Injury (TBI) event, potentially preventing neurological damage, especially in cases with acquired sepsis or respiratory failure.

 Pathology

 Deficiencies of C5 to C9 components do not lead to a generalized susceptibility to infections but only to an increased susceptibility to Neisseria infections, since Neisseria have a thin cell wall and little to no glycocalyx.